-- 1. Official transcripts from all institutions attended - 2.
-Signed Technical Standards form requiring physician signature. - 3.
-Proof of compliance with institutional immunization requirements (Hepatitis B, Measles, Mumps, Rubella, Tetanus, and Diphtheria). - 4.
-Proof of Personal Liability insurance for health care students. - 5.
-Federal Background Check: Students who refuse to consent to or have findings on the background check that would preclude certification or licensure will be dismissed from the program. - 6.
-Current American Heart Association or other BLS Certification.
-Students must obtain certification prior to beginning clinical experiences, and must maintain certification in BLS for Healthcare Providers throughout the program.
-Recertification will be offered by the program. - 7.
+- 1. Return the signed matriculation agreement - 2.
+Official transcripts from all institutions attended (final transcripts should show degree posted). - 3.
+Signed Technical Standards form requiring physician signature. - 4.
+Proof of compliance with institutional immunization requirements (Hepatitis B, Measles, Mumps, Rubella, Tetanus, and Diphtheria). - 5.
+Results of a Federal Background Check: Students who refuse to consent to or have findings on the background check that would preclude certification or licensure will be dismissed from the program. - 6.
 Acknowledgement of handbook policies.

 Note: Additional requirements for drug screening, immunizations/vaccinations, and background checks may be required by specific clinical sites during the program.
 Students bear the costs for these requirements when applicable.
-See below for more information on technical standards, immunizations, liability insurance, and background checks.
+See below for more information on technical standards, immunizations, and background checks.

-Information about academic calendars, grievance policies, financial aid, withdrawal from courses and related tuition refunds can be found in the student handbook at the Hub
+Information about academic calendars, grievance policies, financial aid, withdrawal from courses and related tuition refunds can be found in the North Central College student handbook at the Hub